1657 Concepción earthquake: Impact

 In Concepción, a loud rumbling sound was heard by its inhabitants.
 The intense ground motions made it difficult for many people to stand on their feet.
 The shaking continued for as long as four minutes.
 Although strong, the shaking was described as weaker compared to previous earthquakes in the region.
 Nevertheless, most structures in the city were obliterated.
 Most of the city was destroyed in the first moments of the earthquake.
 Churches, military facilities, and homes crumbled.
 The only intact structures were a cathedral and several homes near a hill.
 Residents reported a fireball in the sky during the earthquake.
 Diego de Rosales, a Spanish author, said the Penco river began to flood its banks.

 The earthquake resulted in severe damage extending all the way to Chillán, located further inland to the east.
 There, the earthquake destroyed a church.
 Some damage was also reported in Santiago, Quillota and Arauco.
 A cathedral in Santiago which was rebuilt hastily after the 1647 earthquake collapsed.
 It was rebuilt a second time but was destroyed in 1730 during another earthquake.

 Tsunami

-At the time of the earthquake, the coast experienced a high tide which may have worsen the effects of the tsunami.
+At the time of the earthquake, the coast experienced a high tide which may have worsened the effects of the tsunami.
 The first of three large tsunami waves struck approximately one hour after the quake.
 Two additional waves struck later, causing further damage and destroying the remaining intact buildings in Concepción.
 The largest wave had a maximum run-up of 8 meters.
 The first wave carried a merchant ship inland and beached it onto the roof of a convent.
 A second wave, described as the largest, swept the ship and dumped it into a lagoon.
 The tsunami flooded the city at a minimum height of 4 meters and higher.
 A recent defense installation was inundated.
 In the city plaza, the waves did not cause severe damage but managed to flood a chapel and several stores at its northern edge.